LLNL/raja-suite-tutorial/lessons/06/README.md

 # Lesson 6

-In this lesson you will learn how to use Umpire's different memory resources to allocate memory on a GPU.
+In this lesson, you will learn how to use Umpire's different memory resources to allocate memory on a GPU.

 Each computer system will have a number of distinct places in which the system